-Kā tū whare - Facilities
+Kā tū whare me kā rauemi - Facilities & Resources

 Health and Safety

 Please refer to the [Learner Information Handbook](#) for general Health and Safety information and evacuation details.
 In an emergency advise a staff member, and if no one is available phone 111.